Zeuslong/AutoMCU_fork/README.md

 1. make a zip file from the folder that contains the modules you want to be included in the package.
 2. open an terminal and change the directory to where the zip file is located.
-3. Install the paython package: `pip install automcu.zip`
+3. Install the Python package: `pip install automcu.zip`
 4. Open a Python terminal and import the package `from automcu.amcu import automcu`
 5. Description of the automcu package can be read using help command: `help (automcu)`